pism/pism-ais/README.md

 Boundary conditions include ice surface temperature and ice surface mass balance or atmospheric temperature at the snow surface and mass balance at the snow surface.
-Ocean melt rates and ice shelf basal temperatures need to be provided from the ocean.
-PISM includes simple ocean models that can provide such data from open ocean properties (i.e. the SIMPEL ocean model).
+PISM needs ocean melt rates and ice shelf basal temperatures as boundary conditions at the ice shelf base.
+PISM includes simple ocean models that can provide such data from open ocean properties (i.e. the PICO ocean model).

 ### Structure